cris1026/CelestialVibes/README.md

 ## USER GUIDE
 ### Installation
-Installation is quite simple as it involves downloading the folder containing the executables and running *./dist/CelestialVibes.exe*.
+Installation is quite simple as it involves downloading the folder containing the executables and running *src/dist/CelestialVibes.exe*.
+This folder can be found [here](https://mega.nz/folder/ZzkxDZzb#dOnsJTfA-jYqzj6uCGyWCw).

 As an important pre-requisite, however, you must have Supercollider installed in the recommended location "*C:\Program Files\Supercollider-3.12.2*".